 The free downloadable posters, created by Nevertheless, feature eight trailblazing women who have made an impact in STEM fields.
 Each poster is also uniquely designed by a different female artist from around the world.
 Nevertheless, a podcast which celebrates women transforming teaching and learning through technology, hopes that you will download the posters and print them out for your school, home, or workplace.
 Below, you'll find links to download each poster, as well as a description of the scientist featured and recommended reading for both kids and adults to help you explore her story in more depth.

-The posters below are also available in seven other languages, through zipped folders that contain all eight posters in Brazilian Portuguese, French, French Canadian, German, Italian, Spanish, and Simplified Chinese.
+The posters below are also available in five other languages, through zipped folders that contain all eight posters in Brazilian Portuguese, French, French Canadian, German, and Spanish.

 Children's Books on Trailblazing Women of Science